In the event you don't see your

 TNCs from Kantronics, AEA, and MFJ.
 There are plenty out there

-(ii) A TNC-Radio combo can be easily deployed in a small rugged'ized package, such as
+that have sufficient memory for small (key word) message passing. (ii) A TNC-Radio combo can be easily deployed in a small rugged'ized package, such as

 to a repeater site. (iii) Most TNCs do offer remote Sysop capabilities so you can configure,